wkennedy3125/GetAndCleanDataProject/CodeBook.md

 These sets are based on the raw data available from:

-UCI Machine Learning Repository
+UCI Machine Learning Repository\n
-Center for Machine Learning and Intelligent Systems http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Center for Machine Learning and Intelligent Systems\n http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 When arranged these data are a wide formatted set with 561 variables [10299 X 561]